bcit-ci/CodeIgniter/tests/readme.txt

 to a method in the test's parent class to gives us full control of their output.

-### CodeIgniterTestCase Documentation
+### CI_TestCase Documentation

-Test cases should extend CodeIgniterTestCase.
+Test cases should extend CI_TestCase.
 This internally extends PHPUnit_Framework_TestCase, so you have access to all of your usual PHPUnit methods.

 We need to provide a simple way to modify the globals and the common function output.
 We also need to be able to mock up